If your child is struggling to breathe call triple zero (000) immediately and ask for an ambulance.

 Croup can get worse quickly, it’s important to seek medical help if you’re child shows signs they are struggling to breathe.

 Can croup be prevented?

-Are there complications of croup?
+Are there any complications from croup?

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: July 2019
+Last reviewed: September 2022